grafana/loki/docs/operations/loki-canary.md

 * The next in the array to be received, it is removed from the array and the (current time - log timestamp) is recorded in the `response_latency` histogram.
 This is the expected behavior for well behaving logs.
-* Not the next in the array received, is is removed from the array, the response time is recorded in the `response_latency` histogram, and the `out_of_order_entries` counter is incremented.
+* Not the next in the array to be received, it is removed from the array, the response time is recorded in the `response_latency` histogram, and the `out_of_order_entries` counter is incremented.
 * Not in the array at all, it is checked against a separate list of received